softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 # pepper-dialogflow-markup-library
-A Javascript library for the easy creation of valid responses for the Pepper robot using Dialogflow's Fulfillment engine.
+A Javascript library for the easy creation of valid responses for the Pepper robot running the Host / Pepper Chat software and using Dialogflow's Fulfillment (Google Cloud Functions) engine.
 More info about the responses is available at the official documentation site: https://softbankroboticstraining.github.io/pepper-chatbot-api/#types-of-responses

 # Pepper Chat Dialogflow Fulfillment Library